-The WFD status of the coastal water body, within which the shellfish area is situated, has not been assigned.
-The River Eany, which is the main river discharging into the shellfish area, is 'good' and therefore satisfactory (Map 12).
+The WFD status of the coastal water body within which the shellfish area is situated is 'high' and therefore satisfactory; however, this status was extrapolated from similar water body types.
+The Bracky River, which is the main river discharging into the designated area is 'poor' and is therefore unsatisfactory, reflecting the results of macroinvertebrate sampling.
+The Owenree, which also discharges into the designated area, is 'good' and therefore satisfactory (Map 12).